 Cons:

-• It's a newer platform, so it might not have some of the super-specific niche features that giant enterprise tools have built over the last ten years.
+It's a newer platform, so it may not yet have some of the niche enterprise features that long-standing industry leaders have developed over time.

 Pricing: eesel AI's pricing starts at $299/month for the Team plan, which covers 1,000 interactions.
 The Business plan at $799/month is where the real magic happens, letting you train the AI on past tickets and use custom actions.
 You can try it out with a 7-day free trial.